vidsinghal/Cornucopia/README.md

     docker run -p 5001:5001 -t -i cornucopia

-Once we have run this command we will enter a bashg terminal where all the files and folders will reside in /root.
+Once we have run this command we will enter a bash terminal where all the files and folders will reside in /root.

 Once this is done, follow the steps below to successfully run cornucopia